CambridgeshireQuakers/CambridgeshireQuakers.github.io/meetings/jesus-lane/room-hire.md

 Use of Kitchen |
 --|
-Tea or coffee once                                      | £5.75
-Tea or coffee more than once                            | £11.25 Serving a prepared meal and tea or coffee               | £12.00 Cooking and serving a meal and tea or coffee throughout | £22.70 Tea/coffee provided                                     | £2.50 per serving
+Tea or coffee made once                                 | £5.75 Tea or coffee made more than once                       | £11.50 Serving a prepared meal and tea or coffee               | £12.00 Cooking and serving a meal and tea or coffee throughout | £22.70 Tea/coffee provided                                     | £1.00 per serving

 Other |
 --|
 Hire of digital projector | £5.75
-Hire of digital projector plus sound system | £11.00
+Hire of sound system      | £5.75

 </div>